pallets/click/docs/documentation.rst

-Documenting Scripts
+Help Pages
 ===================

 .. currentmodule:: click

 Click makes it very easy to document your command line tools.
-First of all, it automatically generates help pages for you.
-While these are currently not customizable in terms of their layout, all of the text can be changed.
+For most things Click automatically generates help pages for you.
+By design the layout is not customizable but the text is.

 Help Texts
 ----------